 1) Do you have the necessary skilled resource to allocate for automation tasks?

 3) Does the tool satisfy your testing needs?
 Is it suitable for the project environment and technology you are using?
 Does it support all tools and objects used in the code?
 Sometime you may get stuck for small tests due to inabilities of the tool to identify the objects used in the application.

 I consider above three factors as most important for selecting any tool.

 4) Does the tool provide you the free trial version so that you can evaluate it before making a decision?
-Also does the tool have all features available in trial version?
+Also, does the tool have all features available in the trial version?